-What is Included in the Out-of-Province Inspection?
+What Is Included in the Out-Of-Province Car Inspection?

 Several areas are inspected for the pre-registration process, including:

-- Identification: The vehicle’s current registration and your identification must match.
+- Identification.
+The vehicle’s current registration and your identification must match.

-- Driver Controls: All controls, including visors, windshield wipers, accelerator and brake pedals, power steering, and other operational controls are inspected for functionality.
+- Driver controls.
+All controls, including visors, windshield wipers, accelerator and brake pedals, power steering, and other operational controls are inspected for functionality.

-- Body: The body of the vehicle must be safe, including the frame and unibody, trailer hitch, bumpers, floors, doors, seats, and seatbelts.
+- Body.
+The body of the vehicle must be safe, including the frame and unibody, trailer hitch, bumpers, floors, doors, seats, and seatbelts.

-- Undercarriage: Tires, road clearance, steering linkage, ball joints, shock absorbers, and the exhaust system must all pass inspection.
+- Undercarriage.
+Tires, road clearance, steering linkage, ball joints, shock absorbers, and the exhaust system must all pass inspection.

-- Brakes: All brakes and their associated components must be cleared and safe.
+- Brakes.
+All brakes and their associated components must be cleared and safe.

-- Lighting and Electrical: Your battery, indicator lights, headlamps (including daytime running lights), and switches must be operational.
+- Lighting and electrical.
+Your battery, indicator lights, headlamps (including daytime running lights), and switches must be operational.

-- Under the Hood: The engine and its components, including your fuel system, are inspected.
+- Under the hood.
+The engine and its components, including your fuel system, are inspected.

-Why Did My Vehicle Fail?
+Why Did My Vehicle Fail the Inspection?